llama-del-rey/endpoint-interview/README.md

   |__ main.go                    # Entry point for the CLI
   |__ resources/
     |__ input.txt                # Example input file with commands
+    |__ expected_output.txt      # Expected output after running the commands from input.txt file
 ```

+## Compatibility

+This setup has been tested only on Apple M1.

 ## Requirements